Monastersky/fraud-detection/README.md

 My best model was the random forest model which was able to get a perfect recall score and an accuracy score .9994.
 I found out that boosting methods and support vector machines work well but do not outperform a random forest in this case.
 Since interpretability is not important in this case I do not need to worry about random forest’s interpretability.
 I found that I unsupervised methods such as k-means did not work well for my data.
 I also found that Bayesian logistic regression models did not perform better than their frequentist counterparts.
 I was able to create a credit card detection model that caught all instances of fraud, in fact my model caught all instances of fraud.

+I was also able to create a live widget that allows me to create prodictions on what the time and amount of the charge were as well as the amounts for all the PCA columns.

 # Going Forward
 Going forward I would hope to get information on the what the PCA’d columns mean so I could find out what features most impact fraud.
 I also would like to increase the predictability of my Bayesian model as this model gives me more insight to the distribution of my coefficients.